 and Brain Sciences

-Please note that we will not accept hard copies of applications.
-IU now requires applications to be submitted through the electronic PeopleAdmin system.
+Please note: Indiana University now requires applications to be submitted through the electronic PeopleAdmin system.

 COMPUTATIONAL NEUROSCIENCE FACULTY POSITION: